-Online resources - NOOL is an online help module developed by the Teaching and Learning Centre and the ASC.
-This web resource provides students with interactive learning materials that assist them in improving their skills in mathematics, writing, and study skills.
-Students can browse through NOOL's large database for desired tutorial information at http://nool.ca.
+Online resources - NOOL is an online resource database developed by the Teaching and Learning Centre and the ASC.
+This web resource provides students with interactive learning materials that assist them in improving their skills in mathematics, writing/ESL and study skills.
+Students can browse through NOOL's large database at http://nool.ca.

-7.4 Career Services
+7.4 Career support